realkeshav08/Prompto/README.md

 ## Security

-- JWT auth with bcrypt-hashed passwords; OTP password recovery.
+- JWT auth with bcrypt-hashed passwords and **session revocation** via a token version (logout / password change / reset invalidate prior tokens).
+- **Email verification** at signup; password recovery uses a hashed, expiring OTP with a wrong-attempt lockout (codes are never stored in plaintext).
-- Rate limiting on auth/password endpoints (brute-force protection) and stricter limits on AI generation endpoints (`/api/message`) to cap cost/abuse.
+- Rate limiting on auth/password endpoints (brute-force protection), stricter limits on AI generation (`/api/message`) and document upload endpoints to cap cost/abuse; optionally Redis-backed for multi-instance deployments.
 - Request body size limits and Zod schema validation on message inputs.
+- **Stripe webhook is exactly-once** (atomic claim-then-credit) so retries can't double-credit; credits are refunded on any generation failure.
 - The Python AI service requires an internal shared key (`INTERNAL_API_KEY`) and binds to localhost only — it is never publicly exposed.
 - URL document ingestion is SSRF-guarded (private/internal addresses blocked).
-- Shared "global" Study AI documents can only be uploaded by `ADMIN_EMAIL`.
+- Shared "global" Study AI documents can only be uploaded **or deleted** by `ADMIN_EMAIL`.
 - AI system prompts are hardened against prompt injection and document poisoning.

 ---